An accident can strike in an instant.

 What to Look for When Hiring a Personal Injury Attorney

 There are thousands of lawyers in Washington.
 How do you know which one is right for you?
-Here are some tips:
+Here are 10 tips:

 Someone whose practice primarily focuses on divorce or criminal matters might not have the experience you need.